vigoren/foundryvtt-simple-calendar/docs/calendar-configuration/add-remove-switch-calendar.md

 # Switch Calendars

-Switching between calendar configuration in Simple Calendar is easy, just follow these steps:
+Switching between calendar configurations in the Simple Calendar configuration dialog is easy, just follow these steps:

 - Click on the calendar configuration header, this will show a list of configured calendar and options.
 - Click on the name of the calendar you want to view the configuration for.